Grand Chalet: Legacy

+24 February 2001 – Rossinière: The Italian royals en route to Balthus's funeral.
+From left to right: Marina Doria, Principessa di Savoia; Vittorio Emanuele, Principe di Savoia; and Emanuele Filiberto, Principe di Savoia (far right), whom Balthus portrayed as a child.
+The former Italian royal family still owns a chalet in Gstaad, as do many members of Balthus's former social circle.
+Some members of this social circle have known each other since their days at the Institut Le Rosey.

 In addition, Vittorio Emanuele, Principe di Savoia, and his wife Marina Doria, Principessa di Savoia, as well as their son, Emanuele Filiberto, Principe di Savoia, came to the funeral in Rossinière and paid their last respects to Balthus.
 Balthus had painted a portrait drawing of Emanuele Filiberto di Savoia when the prince was still a child.
 Because Balthus painted slowly, the prince had to wait years for his portrait.

 There were paintings that Balthus worked on for up to 10 years before finally painting over them because he wasn't satisfied with them.
 His gallerist, Pierre Matisse, showed a lot of patience and understanding.
 Balthus's complete oeuvre comprises approximately 350 paintings.
 The family only owns five of them.
 The maintenance of the Grand Chalet is expensive and Balthus's painting style was slow.
 Therefore, the finished paintings always had to be handed over to the gallerists almost immediately so that the bills could be paid.

 The Balthus Chapel in Rossinière, next to which Balthus's grave is located.

-Balthus hosted the art world and the friends of the arts at the Grand Chalet.
-Or as Ambassador Nicolas Bideau aptly put it during his visit to the Grand Chalet on 12 October 2018: "The Grand Chalet is a place for the arts, which have always been an important part of diplomacy.
-And cultural diplomacy overcomes borders and opens doors."
+At the Grand Chalet, Balthus entertained artists, collectors, patrons and friends from across the art world.
+Through Balthus's far-reaching network, the Grand Chalet also became a place where a discreet form of diplomacy unfolded.
+Or as Ambassador Nicolas Bideau aptly put it during his visit to the Grand Chalet on 12 October 2018: "The Grand Chalet is a place where the arts flourish.
+The arts have long played an essential role in diplomacy, while cultural diplomacy transcends borders and opens doors."